Asia–France relations: Korea

-France also had an interventionist role in northeastern Asia throughout the second half of the 19th century.
+France also had an interventionist role in Northeast Asia throughout the second half of the 19th century.

-In Korea, religious persecutions again motivated the French Campaign against Korea in 1866.
-Although there were no territorial gains, these events would progressively lead to the opening of the "Hermit kingdom" to the rest of the world.
+In Korea, religious persecutions again motivated the French expedition to Korea in 1866.
+Although there were no territorial gains, these events would progressively lead to the opening of the "hermit kingdom" to the rest of the world.

 Japan

 In Japan, France had a key role in fighting anti-foreign forces and supporting the Late Tokugawa shogunate.
-In 1863–64, France battled anti-forces at the Bombardment of Shimonoseki.
+In 1863–1864, France battled anti-forces at the Bombardment of Shimonoseki.
 In 1867, a French military mission to Japan was sent by Napoleon III to support the shōgun.
 French soldiers such as Jules Brunet even fought on the side of the shōgun against pro-Imperial forces during the Boshin war.

-Although the shōgun was defeated in the Boshin war, France continued to take an active role in supporting Japan military through the 1872–1880 mission, the 1884–89 mission, the 1918–19 mission, and had a key role in the development of the Imperial Japanese Navy with the mission of Emile Bertin.
+Although the shōgun was defeated in the Boshin war, France continued to take an active role in supporting Japan military through the 1872–1880 mission, the 1884–1889 mission, the 1918–1919 mission, and had a key role in the development of the Imperial Japanese Navy with the mission of Emile Bertin.